mrellipse/toucan/SETUP.md

 ### Configuration

-The first step in configuration is to decide what backing database to use, and then invoke scaffolding tools to generate initial data migrations.
+The first step in configuration is to decide what backing database to use.
+You can then ensure it is properly configured, and following that invoke scaffolding tools to generate initial data migrations.

 #### For PostgreSQL

+For proper localization support ensure the server defaults are set to create

+* new databases with a [character set](https://www.postgresql.org/docs/9.1/static/multibyte.html) that supports unicode strings (ie. UTF8)
+* client connections with default timezone set to 'UTC' for  (via postgresql.conf)

+Above steps may require a restart of the service/daemon.
+You can then proceed to

-* update *<data:connectionString>* configuration key inside *./src/server/app.development.json*
+* update *<data:connectionString>* configuration key inside src/server/app.development.json*
-* update `ConfigureServices()` method in *./src/server/startup.cs*, and uncomment the code block starting `services.AddDbContext<NpgSqlContext>`
+* update `ConfigureServices()` method in src/server/startup.cs*, and uncomment the code block starting `services.AddDbContext<NpgSqlContext>`
+* update ./src/server/ContainerRegistry.cs, and uncomment the line stating`For<DbContextBase>().Use<NpgSqlContenxt>();`
-* add the same connection string details to *./src/data/npgsql.json* (required for EF tooling)
+* add the same connection string details to src/data/npgsql.json* (required for EF tooling)
+* (optional) add a database schema name to src/data/npgsql.json*
-* scaffold migrations by switching to *./src/data* and running
+* scaffold migrations by switching to src/data* and running
 ```DOS
 dotnet ef --startup-project ../server migrations add Initial -c NpgSqlContext
 ```

 #### For SQL Server

-* update <data:connectionString>* configuration key inside *./src/server/app.development.json*
+* update <data:connectionString>* configuration key inside src/server/app.development.json*
-* update the `ConfigureServices()` method in *./src/server/startup.cs*, and uncomment the code block starting `services.AddDbContext<MsSqlContext>`
+* update the `ConfigureServices()` method in src/server/startup.cs*, and uncomment the code block starting `services.AddDbContext<MsSqlContext>`
+* update ./src/server/ContainerRegistry.cs, and uncomment the line stating`For<DbContextBase>().Use<MsSqlContext>();`
-* add the same connection string details to *./src/data/mssql.json* (required for EF tooling)
+* add the same connection string details to src/data/mssql.json* (required for EF tooling)
+* (optional) add a database schema name to src/data/mssql.json*
-* create migrations by switching to *./src/data* and running
+* create migrations by switching to src/data* and running
 ```DOS
 dotnet ef --startup-project ../server migrations add Initial -c MsSqlContext
 ```